indigo423/opennms.org/user/pages/05.blog/2017-05-09-process-monitoring-snmp/item.md

 ## Using the Host Resources MIB

-When you are using the Host Resources MIB, the key information is in two tabular objects: the `hrSWRunName` and the according `hrhrSWRunStatus`.
+When you are using the Host Resources MIB, the key information is in two tabular objects: the `hrSWRunName` and the according `hrSWRunStatus`.

 In OpenNMS, you can use the [HostResourceSwRunMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_hostresourceswrunmonitor).
 The key parameters are: